 Sensor size: Full-frame CMOS | Resolution: 42.2MP | Autofocus: 399-point AF | Screen type: 3.0-inch tilt-angle touchscreen, 1,440,000 dots | Maximum continuous shooting speed: 10fps | Movies: 4K | User level: Expert

 Like the look of the A7 III but want more pixels?
 Then the 42.2MP Alpha A7R III is the answer.
-Not only is the resolution double, but Sony's managed to keep the burst rate at 10fps.
-And while the 399-point AF system isn't quite as advanced at the 693-point system used in the Alpha A9 and A7 III, it's still performs brilliant - especially with the camera's EyeAF mode that locks onto your subjects eye.
-Like the Nikon D850 at the top of the list, the Alpha A7R III means you no longer have to sacrifice performance for resolution or vice versa.
+Not only do you get twice the number of pixels, but Sony's managed to keep the burst rate at 10fps.
+And while the 399-point AF system isn't quite as advanced at the 693-point system used in the Alpha A9 and A7 III, it's still performs brilliantly - especially with the camera's EyeAF mode that locks onto your subjects eye.
+Like the Nikon D850 above, the Alpha A7R III means you no longer have to sacrifice performance for resolution or vice versa.
 This is a camera that would be equally at home perched on a mountain as in a studio or shooting action.

 - Read our in-depth Sony Alpha A7R III review